Blackwater (TV series): Production

 The series is an adaptation of the 1993 novel Blackwater by Kerstin Ekman.
 Sveriges Television ordered the production of the series in February 2020 from Apple Tree Productions, with co-production from ARD Degeto in Germany, and Filmpool Nord, and distribution internationally by ITV Studios.
 It was announced that Maren Louise Käehne was scripting the adaptation and it would be directed by Pernilla August with Marek Wieser as director of photography and Anna Asp on production design.

 Käehne had first approached STV about an adaptation in 2017.
 Ekman approved Käehne's vision for the series, and with Piv Bernth on board as producer, they developed the series to a greenlight with SVT.
-The COVID-19 pandemic delayed production and prevented Pernilla August from directing the series as had been announced, with Karin Arrhenius and Mikael Marcimain taking responsibility and August and her daughters instead playing Annie, young Annie and Annie's daughter Mia.
+The COVID-19 pandemic delayed production and prevented Pernilla August from directing the series as had been announced, with Mikael Marcimain taking responsibility and August and her daughters instead playing Annie, young Annie and Annie's daughter Mia.